Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 10. Display the Property Sheet of the Command Buttons and check whether the setting [Event Procedure] is appearing in the On Click property.
 If not, then select [Event Procedure] from the drop-down list on the right side and save the Form.

 12. Select one or two items from the right side List Box and click the Command Button with the < indicator.
 The selected items will move back to the end of the first list.
-You may try the selection method this way a few more times.
+Try the selection method this way a few more times.

 13. When you have completed the selection process, click the Preview Orders Command Button.